badoo/RIBs/android/tutorials/tutorial5/README.md

 ## Implement routing

+Right now:
-Now that our new Button can signal the correct `Output`, and now that our container's Router can build the other RIB we need, the only thing we need is to connect the dots.
+1. our new Button can signal the correct `Output`
+2. the container's `Router` can build the other RIB we need

+The only thing we need is to connect the dots, so that `1.` actually triggers doing `2.`

 Business logic triggers routing:
 1. in `GreetingsContainerInteractor` we consume the `Output` of `HelloWorld`